Do you wonder how to make money with C++ programming? Here are 6 creative ways for a C++ developer to make money programming in C++

 And the list can go on and on.

-Moreover, find a useful application that people are already using and try to replicate the same and eradicate the problems people face.
+Moreover, find a useful application that people are already using and try to replicate the same and eradicate the problems people face with the existing software.

 So there is a huge demand for offline software if one is willing to look around.

-The only criterion is if you are solving people’s problems and keep it simple to use.
+The only criterion is that if you solve people’s problems and keep it simple to use, people will love to buy software from you.

 3. Freelancing in C++